-CO Statement CO1 Gather information from a range of sources relating to an urban place and meaningfullycollate, interpret and analyze it.
-CO 2 Spatially represent and analyze an urban place, and conveying this analysis to others in meaningful ways.
-CO3 Develop strategies and designs for the ongoing spatial management of an urban place.
+CO Statement CO1 CO1 Gather information from a range of sources relating to an urban place and 7 meaningfullycollate, interpret and analyze it. meaningruny conate, interpret and analyze it.
+CO2 Spatially represent and analyze an urban place, and conveying this analysis to others in meaningful ways. illeaningtui ways.
+CO 3 Develop strategies and designs for the ongoing spatial management of an urban place.
 CO4 Reflect upon the implications of their plans and designs in terms of social, economic, ecological and cultural concerns.
-CO5 Deliver information about their plans and designs using appropriate representation, written, oral and other relevant means.
+CO5 Deliver information about their plans and designs using appropriate representation 003 Deliver information about their plans and designs using appropriate representation, written, oral and other relevant means.
+William, or all that other research